-Net proceeds of the bond issue were applied in full towards the repayment of further outstanding amounts under the acquisition facility (\$5bn drawn under a bank facility, which was used to fund the acquisition of Tesaro Inc. in January 2019).
+Net proceeds of the GBP bond issues were used to satisfy general GSK funding requirements.
+Net proceeds of the EUR bond issue were applied in full towards the repayment of further outstanding amounts under the acquisition facility (\$5bn drawn under a bank facility, which was used to fund the acquisition of Tesaro Inc. in January 2019).